 How will this potential customer in search find you?
 Are you visible on Google?
 Will they recognize your location from the road?
 Do they have your business card?
 Would your competition refer business to you in a bind?
 All of these are ways that a potential customer can find you, and you should be actively taking steps to improve your visibility in each of these areas.

 Do you have the resources and staff to be able to accommodate those last minute jobs?
 Finding reporters is tough, but being available when someone needs you in a pinch is one of the most important pieces of soliciting a new client.
 When you're able to get someone out of a bind, they'll owe you and you always want your clients feeling like they owe you.
-That will improve your value and allow you to ask for things like consistent business, high fees, and shorter payment terms.
+That will improve your value and allow you to ask for things like consistent business, high fees, avoiding the tax audit and shorter payment terms.

 Providing remarkable service is a given.
 It's all about value.
 The more value you provide, the better chance you have of landing a client.
 The caveat to this is different people interpret value in different ways, and most of the time in the court reporting business, it has very little to do with price.
 If we were selling widgets direct to consumer, the price would have a huge impact on value, but we are providing a service to someone who doesn't pay for it.
 That's a big difference.
 Simple kind acts like getting to know your customers can go a long way.
 Consider going to lunch with them if it's appropriate, ask about their family, and take interest in their case.